 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is available electronically electronically (School360/shared with me/safeguarding 2021-2022) or on request from the school office or accessed via the school website - here: Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+An explanation of the complaints procedure is electronically as a shared folder in School360 called Safeguarding 2022-2023.

+Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.